jacksingleton/dast-pipeline/README.md

 Another shortcoming is that ZAP does not include the request/response details in it's reports.
 When using the GUI manually this isn't so much of a problem, but when running headless, the only artifact you are left with is the report.
 Without knowing exactly what the scanner alerted on verifying and addressing results can be difficult.

 Burp had less false positives, the main one being an XSS alert which was very close to legitimate.
 It turned out that the application was allowing `<a>` tags to be submitted as input and then rendered (unencoded) on the response page.
 However, when I investigated further it appeared that the tag had been purposely whitelisted in an html sanitizer.
-Other tags were not allowed, as well as dangerous attributes like onclick, and only http/https url schemes were allowed in the href attribute.
+Other tags were not allowed, nor were dangerous attributes like onclick, and only http/https url schemes were allowed in the href attribute.

 Burb also included full request/response data in the report, as well as quite impressive descriptions and remediation advice.